E-Museum of Pyrographic Art

 A. Kohlbagen, Untitled, 1886, large framed wood panel inscribed

 in German; from the private collection of Douglas Schneible

 Ernst Haeckel circa 1880 étagère in Villa Medusa.

 Vincent Van Gogh* 1880 and 1881 images of a pair of unauthenticated works believed to be by this artist.

 Unknown artist (Vincent Van Gogh?), Boys Playing Dice is an undated wood panel thought possibly to be by Van Gogh; it is after a painting by 17th century Spanish artist Bartolomé Esteban Murillo

 from the private collection of Robert J. Miller

-I. W. Wells, The Deadly Combat, a rare 1877 panel (one of only five known works by this artist; one is in the famous Pinto Collection).
+I. W. Wells, The Deadly Combat, a rare 1877 panel (one of only seven known works by this artist; one is in the famous Pinto Collection).

 From the private collection of the Fitz family

-I. W. Wells, Wait A Wee, a rare 1876 panel (one of only five known works by this artist; one is in the famous Pinto Collection).
+I. W. Wells, Independence, an intriguing portrait of a young man, dating from 1866 (one of only seven known works by this artist of which one is in the famous Pinto Collection).